-ICE significantly increased its debt burden by 30% while delivering strong operational growth, with net income rising 20% despite substantially higher interest expenses.
+ICE significantly increased debt by 30% while delivering strong operational growth, with net income rising 20% and exchange revenues growing from $5.0B to $5.4B.

 Interest expense surged 31.2% — significant debt increase or rising rates materially impacting earnings.